Skip to content

 Access the serial console

-The serial console which is shown in the WebUI does not show the whole boot process and also not several very critical errors.
-(Just because in such moments the TCP connection is also interrupted).
+The serial console which is shown in the WebUI does not show the whole boot process and also not several very critical errors, because in such moments the TCP connection is also interrupted.
 There are several ways to look at the serial console.
 First of all, the ESP32 has to be connected via an USB cable to the computer.

 Windows

-If you are using Windows and installed a pre-compiled .bin file you can use e.g. Putty
+If you are using Windows you can use, e.g., Putty

 • Download the putty.exe file and run it.